bertilmuth/requirementsascode/README.md

 # requirements as code
-As soon as a requirement is implemented, the code becomes the most reliable "source of truth".
+Ever wondered how to make your code self-documenting?

-Writing functional requirements as use cases in the code, and being able to run them - that is what this project is about.
+With requirements as code, you can specify use cases in the code, and run them.

-Later, you can automatically generate living documentation from the use cases.
-This documentation accurately reflects the visible behavior of your application.
+You can  [generate documentation](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract) from the code without adding comments to it.

+Even years in the future, you will know how your application works, and which part to adapt when a requirement changes.

 In addition to that, you can handle cross-cutting concerns in a very simple way, e.g. for measuring performance.

-While requirements as code works with any application design, it makes it specifically easy to transition your application to a clean architecture.

 # getting started
 At least Java 8 is required, download and install it if necessary.